Trump Appointee Resigns After Bigoted Comments Surface

 Carl Higbie, who was appointed by President Trump to serve in the federal agency that runs AmericCorps and other volunteer service programs, has resigned his high-level post and apologized after a report emerged quoting racist and anti-Muslim remarks he made in 2013.

-"We're promoting birth control to a black woman because of the incredibly high rate of children born out of wedlock that are under-cared for or not cared for at all," Higbie said in one quote from a segment in which he accused black people of "a lax of morality [sic]."
+"We're promoting birth control to a black woman because of the incredibly high rate of children born out of wedlock that are under-cared for or not cared for at all," Higbie said in one quote from a segment in which he accused black people of "a lax of morality."

 In another segment that dealt with immigration, Higbie is quoted saying, "What's so wrong with wanting to put up a fence and saying, 'Hey, everybody with a gun, if you want to go shoot people coming across our border illegally, you can do it" for free.

 After the CNN report emerged, Higbie resigned from his post.
-He also apologized via Twitter, saying, "I'm sorry.
+He also apologized via Twitter, saying: "I'm sorry.
 I'm not sorry that my words were published, I am sorry that I said them in 2013.
 Those words do not reflect who I am or what I stand for, I regret saying them."

 I’m sorry.
 I’m not sorry that my words were published, I am sorry that I said them in 2013.
 Those words do not reflect who I am or what I stand for, I regret saying them.
 Last night I informed the WH that I was resigning so as not to distract from POTUS’ many success. #noexcuses— Carl Higbie (@CarlHigbie) January 19, 2018

-He was resigning, Higbie said, so that he wouldn't be a distraction.
+Higbie said he was resigning so that he wouldn't be a distraction.

 Higbie is a former Navy SEAL who served in Iraq and was a Trump surrogate during the 2016 campaign.
 He was then appointed to the post of chief of external affairs in the Corporation for National and Community Service.

-After Trump's election win last November, Higbie was criticized by members of Congress, including Rep. Doris Matsui, D-Calif., for citing the U.S. use of Japanese internment camps during World War II as a precedent for a potential immigrant registry.
+After Trump's election win, Higbie was criticized by members of Congress, including Rep. Doris Matsui, D-Calif., for citing the U.S. use of Japanese internment camps during World War II as a precedent for a potential immigrant registry.

 In another quote from the CNN piece, Higbie said, "I was called an Islamophobe and I was like, 'no, no, no, no, no, I'm not afraid of them.
 I don't like them.
 Big difference.'
 And they were like, 'well, you're racist.'
 I was like, fine if that's the definition of it, then I guess I am.'"